nymea/nymea-docs/docs/about/terms-definition.md

 ### Interfaces

 Interface define the character of a device/service, and require certain actions, states and events so that device category is always the same.
-An example, an interface that defines a simple light bulb, needs to have at leas an on/off action - so in the app this device will be displayed as a light with a toggle button and if nymea is connected to Alexa and co this services also recognice this device as a light.
+An example, an interface that defines a simple light bulb, needs to have at leas an on/off action - so in the app this device will be displayed as a light with a toggle button and if nymea is connected to voice assistants also recognice this device as a light.

 ### Setup Methods